Theroumag/pasteScrape/README.md

-# pasteScrape.py
+# pasteScrape
-You know, scraping Pastebin
+You know, scraping Pastebin (with Python3)